acceleratedscience/open-ad-toolkit/README.md

     sudo apt install python3-pip
     sudo update-alternatives --install /usr/bin/python3 python3 /usr/bin/python3.11 100
     sudo pip install pip --upgrade

+You will need to restart your Linux session before running `pip install openad` so that the python libraries are in your path.

 If you get an error when running `init_magic`, you may first need to setup the default iPython profile for magic commands.